polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 linux-firmware rsync python3 libexpat1-dev wget cpio xxd dosfstools \
 python3-pip
 ```
-Without the python library kconfiglib, the Hart Software Services (HSS) will fail to build with a genconfig error:
+Install the python library `kconfiglib`.
+Without this the Hart Software Services (HSS) will fail to build with a genconfig error.
 ```
 sudo pip3 install kconfiglib
 ```